sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

     - When it completed
     - Who started it
     - ID of the instance
-    - Definition ID of the process (this is the ID you need later)
+    - ID of the process, or "Definition ID"

     ![Examine the Process Flow Context](16b_Examine_Process_Log_Context.png)